Frequently Asked Questions

 How much does your program cost?

 There is no cost to families for youth transported to The Link by law enforcement.
-There are minimal fees from $25-$120, depending on additional services such as case management or on-site groups to families referred by schools or self-referral.
+There may be fees associated with referrals and recommended providers or services, depending on insurance, Medicaid, and services allowed.

 Does my youth have to come home with me even if the police bring them to The Link?

 Yes.
 Parents/guardians are required to pick up their youth or arrange for the youth to stay with a relative or other responsible adult (must be 21 years old).
-The Link does not place youth out of the home and is not a drop off center.
-A parent/guardian refusing to pick up their youth could be charged with abandonment and/or subject to human service involvement.
-Please note a parent/guardian remains financially responsible for placement of their youth through human services.
+The Link does not place youth out of the home and is not a drop off center or licensed placement.
+A parent/guardian refusing to pick up their youth could be charged with abandonment and/or be subject to involvement with Human Services.

 Who needs to attend the appointment?

-A parent or guardian needs to attend the initial appointment with the youth.
+A parent or guardian should attend the initial appointment with the youth.

 How will my youth’s information be shared?

 Information relevant to making a referral for services will be shared when a referral is made.
-Also, pertinent information for coordination of services will be shared with the referring agency, such as a school.
-Should there be an identified child abuse issue, human services will be notified as The Link staff is mandatory reporters.
+Also, pertinent information for coordination of services will be shared with the referring agency, such as a school or mental health services provider.
+Should there be an identified abuse or neglect issue, Human Services must be notified as The Link staff members are mandatory reporters.

 Does The Link provide mental health or substance abuse evaluations?